 Little Manly Beach

 Little Manly Beach is a short walk from Manly Wharf.
 It’s a sheltered beach with a sectioned off area known as Little Manly Baths.
 It’s one of the more family-friendly beaches in Syndey as it has gentle waves and plenty of shade.
+I spend a lot of time here with the kids and they love searching for crabs in the little rock pools on the left-hand side.

 Camp Cove Beach

 This charming little beach is located in the harbour, so it’s much calmer than the ocean beaches and doesn’t have any waves.
 It’s a great beach for swimming and lots of families come here.
+It also has a nice coffee kiosk at one end.

 Kutti Beach